 Building a channel means you’ve reached a point in your company’s growth when it’s time to expand beyond the startup and move into multi-tiered selling strategies.
-Besides support for your customers, you also have the potential penetrate your existing markets more completely while opening new doors that were unable to be opened before.
+Besides support for your customers, you also have the potential to penetrate your existing markets more completely while opening new doors that were unable to be opened before.

 To determine if you are ready to add a channel, let’s first examine the underlying business.

 Your company is growing at double-digit percentages every year.
-You are adding paying clients, and they are happy if not thrilled with your service.
+You are adding paying clients, and they are happy, if not thrilled, with your service.